qhyabdoel/starter-pack-interview-be/README.md

 ### Step 1: Clone and Setup the Frontend

 1. **Clone this repository** clone it locally.
-2. **Install dependencies** using your preferable language either, golang, python or nodejs.
+2. **Install dependencies** using your preferable language either, golang, python or nodejs test.

 ### Step 2: Build the Backend API

 You will need to build a separate backend API using **Golang** or **Node.js**.

 1. **Create a Login API**:

    - Implement a `POST /login` route to handle user authentication.
    - Use **JWT** for authentication.
    - Upon successful login, return a JWT token.

 2. **Create a CRUD Service**:

    - Implement a basic CRUD service to manage resources (e.g., `Tasks`, `Products`, or `Notes`).
    - CRUD routes example:
      - `GET /items`: Retrieve all items.